pilotmoon/popclipweb/site/kb/mas.md

 ## How to migrate

+1. Quit your existing PopClip, if it is running.
-1. Download PopClip from the [download](/download) page, and unzip it.
+2. Download PopClip from the [download](/download) page, and unzip it.
-2. Put it in the `/Applications` folder, replacing the MAS edition.
+3. Put it in the `/Applications` folder, replacing the MAS edition.
 (MacOS will ask for your password to confirm deletion of the MAS edition.)
-3. Run the new PopClip app.
+4. Run the new PopClip app.
 It will detect your Mac App Store purchase and unlock itself.

 ::: details Alternative: migrate using Homebrew